Kakikakikakki/MF-ADCCA/README.md

 If one wants to implement the index-based MF-ADCCA using financial return series (log-returns), then

 	basic_dcca(x, y, Q=2, m=2, trend_base=None, skip_agg=False, observations=100, asymmetry_base='index')
-The asymmetry_base can be set as : 'index', when you want the rise and fall of index itself to be  the criterion to define up and down trends.
+The asymmetry_base can be set as :
+- 'index', when you want the rise and fall of index itself to be the criterion to define up and down trends.
+- 'return', when you want the rise and fall of return series to be the criterion to define up and down trends.

 If one wants to implement the return-based A-DFA using financial price series, then